MyWebIntelligence/mwi/README.md

 mv data/mwi_repaired.db data/mwi.db
 ```

-Note: You can temporarily point the app to a different data directory using the `MWI_DATA_LOCATION` environment variable; it overrides `settings.py:data_location` for that session.
+Note: You can temporarily point the app to a different data directory using the `MYWI_DATA_DIR` environment variable; it overrides `settings.py:data_location` for that session.

 # For Developpers